← Back to all posts

 I love game night.
 Board games, card games, party games, the whole deal.
 There is something about sitting around a table with friends, trash-talking over Catan or getting betrayed in Secret Hitler, that no streaming service or bar tab can replicate.

-But here is the thing nobody talks about: the hardest part of game night is not choosing the games.
+The hardest part of planning a game night is not choosing the games.
 It is getting people to actually show up.

 You send a text to the group chat.
 "Game night Friday?"
 You get three thumbs-up emojis, a "maybe," and radio silence from the rest.
 Friday rolls around and you are sitting at a table set for eight with two people and a half-eaten bag of Doritos.

-Sound familiar?
 I have been there more times than I want to admit.
-The problem is not that your friends are bad people.
-The problem is that casual events feel optional.
-And when something feels optional, people treat it that way.
+Your friends are not bad people.
+The issue is that casual events feel optional, and people treat optional things like they are optional.

-So I figured out a system.
-It is not complicated, but it works.
-And the core of it is treating game night like a real event, not just a loose suggestion lobbed into a group chat.
+So I worked out a system that fixes this.
+The whole thing comes down to treating game night like a real event rather than a loose suggestion lobbed into a group chat.

 A warm overhead view of a table covered in board games, colorful game pieces, snack bowls, and drinks with friends' hands reaching in